anumkhanit/anumkhanit/README.md

 # Hi, I'm Anum, an <a href="https://linkedin.com/in/anumkhanit">IT Professional</a>

-My path as a **writer** and a **doer** has been a unique and spiritual one, merging the mystical allure of supernatural thrillers with the heart-pounding excitement of romance, all while remaining rooted in my Christian faith and the belief that I have a divine purpose.
+My path as a **writer** and a **doer** has been a unique journey, merging the mystical allure of supernatural thrillers with the heart-pounding excitement of romance, all while remaining rooted in my Christian faith and the ambition of wanting to learn more in tech.

-I was born in Pakistan and have been living in the USA since 2008, where I've discovered my calling as both a writer and a faithful follower of Jesus.

-Currently, I am pursuing an Associate Degree in **Information Technology** at [Southern New Hampshire University](https://www.snhu.edu) and [CourseCareers](https://coursecareers.com/).
-Through this journey, I am not only honing my technical skills but also integrating my Christian values into my education.
-I am delving into subjects such as **Scripting**, **Network Sharing and Security Protocols**, **Active Directory**, **Ticketing System**, and many more, all with the conviction that my purpose extends beyond technology to serve a higher calling.
+Currently, I am pursuing a certificate of **Information Technology** at [CourseCareers](https://coursecareers.com/).
+Through this journey, I am not only honing my technical skills but also integrating my Christian values.
+I am delving into subjects such as **Microsoft Azure**, **Network Sharing and Security Protocols**, **Active Directory**, **Ticketing System**, and many more, all with the conviction that my purpose extends beyond technology to serve a higher calling.

 -----